-Brands of graphite: I use Staedtler Mars Lumograph pencils, but other brands such as Derwent and Faber-Castell work just fine as well.
+Brands of graphite: I tend to use Staedtler Mars Lumograph pencils, but other brands such as Derwent and Faber-Castell work just fine as well.

 The application of graphite on paper is smoother than charcoal, and easier to gain control of.
 It can be very comfortable and enjoyable to work with, especially when paired with a smooth drawing paper.

 Because of this, I often recommend that beginners draw with graphite to build confidence and experience before moving on to charcoal pencils.

 Keep in mind that graphite has a metallic sheen.